AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 ### Select processes approve {#choosing-the-processes-to-be-approved}

 The approval phases are defined with the template associated with the campaign.
-You must select the elements to be approved from the template and specify the Adobe Campaign operators who will be responsible for these approvals.
+You must select the elements to be approved from the template and specify the Adobe Campaign operators responsible for these approvals.
 For more on campaign templates, refer to [this section](../../campaign/using/marketing-campaign-templates.md#campaign-templates).

 >[!NOTE]
 >
->The approval configuration for the campaign or campaign template will be applied to all future deliveries linked to this campaign.
+>The approval configuration for the campaign (or campaign template) applies to all future deliveries linked to this campaign.
 Any configuration changes will not be applied to previous deliveries.

 This information can be overridden for each campaign and each delivery.